At Stickle Ghyll in the Lake District we’re making our own electricity using a natural resource that we have plenty of – rain!

 It’s all part of our national programme to invest £33m in 43 projects to help us generate 50 per cent of our energy from renewable energy sources by 2020.

-It’s the latest scheme to go live as part of our Renewable Energy Investment programme, which was launched in partnership with our partner, green energy supplier Good Energy, back in 2013.
+It’s the latest scheme to go live as part of our Renewable Energy Investment programme, which was launched in 2013.

 By harnessing the water flowing down the hillside in the beautiful Langdale Valley, the hydro scheme is helping us reduce our environmental impact.

-We even earn extra income from feeding any excess electricity to Good Energy, via the National Grid, freeing up funds for our vital conservation work.
+We even earn extra income from feeding any excess electricity to our green energy supplier, via the National Grid, freeing up funds for our vital conservation work.

 To supply the energy we generate to the grid engineers had to upgrade the old electricity network in the valley which means it’s now more reliable and less prone to outages.